 Tellurium is proving vital for solar energy and a potential game-changer for water desalination technology, making the tellurium market key to the development of a more sustainable economy.

-Although tellurium represents one of earth’s rarest elements, the global tellurium market is expected to grow by a compound annual growth rate (CAGR) of three percent between 2018 and 2022.
+Although tellurium represents one of earth’s rarest elements, the global tellurium market is expected to grow by a compound annual growth rate of 3 percent between 2018 and 2022.
 Much of this growth is coming from the metal’s use in solar panels, but new tellurium applications under development are expected to drive long-term demand.

 Worldwide tellurium demand is already beginning to creep up.
 Tellurium imports to the United States increased by 55 percent in 2017 with the majority coming from Canada and China, and the US has also listed tellurium as a critical metal.
 As a result, the US Geological Survey (USGS) reports that the average price of the metal increased from $30 per kilogram to $40 per kilogram in the first seven months of 2017.
 In its January 2018 report, Argus Metals International assessed tellurium prices to be moving up into a $40 to $60 per kilogram range on strong restocking demand.

 The biggest chunk of the tellurium market: solar energy